 St Mary’s Luncheon Club

 Follows the Walsgrave Friendship Group on the dates above.
-12.15 pm.£4.Speak to Claire for more details.
+12.15 pm.£4.Speak to Malcolm for more details.

 Friday Prayer Group